 British Trust for Ornithology (BTO)

-We work closely with The British Trust for Ornithology, which has existed since 1933 as an independent, scientific research trust, investigating the populations, movements and ecology of birds.
+We work with the British Trust for Ornithology, which has existed since 1933 as an independent, scientific research trust, investigating the populations, movements and ecology of birds.
 Swan Lifeline records birds admitted into care and previously unringed birds are ringed before release.

 Litter is a major cause of swan injury.
 We have seen many dreadful and unnecessary injuries caused to swans by the following: